Biological therapy or Immunotherapy

 The BCG bacteria activate the immune system cells, which can fight any bladder cancer cells that are present.
 Moreover, this can be put into the bladder as a liquid (intravesical BCG).
 This treatment is for once a week for 6 weeks.
 It often begins shortly carrying out a TUR.
 A TUR (or transurethral resection) is a surgical procedure for the diagnosis of bladder cancer and removal of tumor lumps from the bladder.

 Another immunotherapy option is interferons.
 IFNs are a group of signalling proteins that fight infection.
 A virus-infected cell releases interferons causes surrounding cells improve to their antiviral defences.
 Furthermore, synthetic versions of interferons help fight bladder cancer, sometimes in combination with BCG.

 - Nausea and vomiting

 - Rash and skin allergies

-Less often, more serious side effects can occur.
+Besides, more serious side effects can occur.
 These drugs work by basically taking the brakes off the body’s immune system.
-Sometimes the immune system starts attacking other parts of the body, which can cause serious or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, or other organs.
+Sometimes the immune system starts attacking other parts of the body.
+Consequently, this causes life-threatening problems in the lungs, intestines, liver, hormone-making glands, or other organs.

-It’s very important to report any new side effects to your health care team right away.
-If serious side effects do occur, treatment may need to be stopped and you may get high doses of steroids to suppress your immune system.
+It is very important to report any new side effects to your health care team right away.
+However, if serious side effects do occur, oncologists stop treatment and administer high doses of steroids to suppress your immune system.